–This post contains affiliate links–

 Then it was time for caulk and paint.
 I first painted the beige colored wall Pure White by SW and ceiling.

 Are you as nervous as I was about the bold color choice??
 Well, I went for it anyways!
-This is the moment I was super excited and super nervous if they would like it all at the same time!
+This is the moment I was super excited and super nervous, I didn’t know if they would like it!

 Then the question became: Do I paint the shutters white or blue??